-Furthermore, like with other industries, the pandemic led to financial distress for many early childhood programs.
-It also amplified the need for child care and early education as well as workforce gaps and inequities in access to child care for low-income communities.
+Furthermore, like with other industries, the pandemic led to financial distress for many early childhood programs, amplifying the need for child care and early education as well as highlighting workforce gaps and inequities for lowincome communities.

 Interviewees also noted that COVID adversely affected the 2020 - 2022 Strategic Plan's implementation.
-But added that, compared to other states, the ECAC had achieved some remarkable successes, including Pyramid Model Implementation expansion and the creation of early childhood Career Centers in all ten regions of the state.
+But added that compared to other states, the ECAC had achieved some remarkable successes, including Pyramid Model Implementation expansion and the creation of early childhood Career Centers in all ten regions of the state.

-A number of serious concerns, created by COVID, impacting early childhood policy, service delivery, and the workforce, were identified as being critical to future ECAC recommendations.
+A number of serious concerns, created by COVID, were identified that greatly impact early childhood policy, service delivery, and the workforce, were considered critical to the ECAC's efforts going forward.
 They are listed below:

-Policy Recommendations:
+Policy Issues:

-- Eliminate inequities and provide access to affordable high-quality early care and education for all families. - Provide funding to support families' ability to pay the true cost of child care and fair compensation for the early education workforce, while ensuring the fiscal viability and sustainability of programs.

-• Review health and safety practices, policies, and procedures to ensure the health needs of all children and the early childhood workforce are met.
+- Eliminate inequities and provide access to affordable high-quality early care and education for all families. - Provide funding to support families' ability to pay the true cost of child care and fair compensation for the early education workforce, while ensuring the fiscal viability and sustainability of programs. - Review health and safety practices, policies, and procedures to ensure the health needs of all children and the early childhood workforce are met.